test-denar/a-view-hugo/content/israel/_index.md

 +++

 ---
-## Follow this link to the blog--a bit of visually jarring transition...
+## Follow this link to the blog--a bit of a visually jarring transition...

 > <a href="https://israel-blog.pages.dev/" target="_blank">Israel Trip</a>
 ---